Illinois Court Records

 Sealing and Expunging Criminal Records in Illinois

-When a criminal record shows up, it could bar the chances of progression of the involved person in life in terms of employment, or career.
-In Illinois, all information about arrests, charges, court disposition, convictions, and corrections are documented in a system that is available for public inspection.
+Employers and other agencies often conduct background checks on prospective business partners or employees.
+A person's honesty is often perceived negatively when they have a criminal record.
+When a criminal record appears, it can hinder the person's chances of advancement in life, particularly in terms of employment or career.
+In Illinois, all information regarding arrests, charges, court dispositions, convictions, and corrections is documented in a system available for public inspection.
 Therefore, an opportunity to remove these records from public view may aid affected individuals.

 Generally, there are two ways to remove criminal records from public view: sealing or expunction.
-According to the Illinois Criminal Identification Act, 20 ILCS 2630/0.01, et seq., persons or entities who may request for sealing or expunction of criminal records are:
+According to the Illinois Criminal Identification Act, 20 ILCS 2630/0.01, et seq., persons or entities who may request the sealing or expunction of criminal records are:

 - The persons listed in the record